datachefs/datachefs/index.md

 2) __Butchering a Pig__.
 There are tools where being able to write complex scripts can give users an incredible amount of power.
 But these tools are intimidating as hell to most people.

-What if we made working with data more like making chocolate chip cookies or baking cupcakes?
+What if we made learning to working with data more like learning to bake cupcakes?

-Baking cookies is easy, too, but the tools and knowledge you pick up give you a much wider range of food to cook.
-And unlike learning to microwave popcorn, learning how to bake cookies can put you on the path to becoming a good home cook or even a professional chef.
+It's pretty easy to learn how to make cupcakes, but the tools and knowledge you pick up give you a much wider range of food you could cook.
+And unlike learning to microwave popcorn, learning how to bake cupcakes can put you on the path to becoming a good home cook or even a professional chef.

-That's the goal of Data Chefs: to help find ways of making working with data more accessible to a much wider audience by smoothing the learning curve from beginner to power user to analytics engineer or data scientist -- and to do so in a way that over time will help communities from Harlem to Harlan County.
+Data Chefs is a project to help democratize working with data by:
+ - Helping [organizations](/pages/organizations.html) and [tool makers](/pages/toolmakers.html) smooth the learning curve from beginner to power user to analytics engineer or data scientist
+ - Laying the foundations to make paid data work more accessible to communities from Harlem to Harlan County

+In doing so, Data Chefs hopes to develop a model for helping communities [shape and benefit from the explosion of wealth](https://toolkit.makersall.org/) that will be created by AI/ML, VR/AR, and other emerging tech over the next 20-30 years.

 _NOTE: Data Chefs is a work in progress.
 This is v.0.25_